 Buy as much car insurance as you can afford.

-Not only do you probably need more liability coverage -- almost all people do -- but the extra liability coverage is usually downright cheap.
-Doubling your liability protection does not mean you pay twice as much for the extra coverage.
+Not only do you probably need more liability coverage– almost everyone does- but the extra liability coverage isn’t too pricey.
+Doubling liability protection does not mean you pay twice as much for the additional coverage.

-Here's an example of why you need more than minimum liability coverage.
-If you cause an accident that wrecks another car and seriously injures multiple people in the vehicle, you would be responsible for paying all the medical and repair bills.
-If you have just bare-bones coverage, the total amount of the accident would likely be much lower than what your insurance would cover.
-That means you could be sued and have to pay a large settlement and legal bills to cover the outstanding cost.
+Here’s an example of why you need more than minimum liability coverage: If you cause an accident that totals a car and seriously injures multiple people, you would be responsible for paying all the medical and repair bills.
+If you have bare-bones coverage, the total amount of the accident would likely be much lower than what your insurance would cover.
+That means you could be sued and have to pay a large settlement and legal bills to cover the remaining cost.

-Liability insurance pays medical bills for those injured in an accident you cause, and for damage you cause to other cars -- it doesn't pay for repairs to your own vehicle.
-For that, you would also need optional comprehensive and collision insurance.
+Liability insurance pays medical bills for those injured in an accident you cause and for damage you cause to other cars — it doesn’t pay for repairs to your vehicle.
+For that, you would also need comprehensive and collision insurance.

 Here is an example and explanation of how car insurance companies refer to liability: 50/100/50

 The first two numbers refer to bodily injury liability, which pays the hospital bills of anyone you injure.